IRB Application Information

 Please consult with the Office of the IRB before submitting a Not Human Subjects Research application.
 The Not Human Subjects Research application is not the appropriate application for projects that the IRB deems "Exempt as Non research".

-Once the IRB receives an application, it undergoes a two-phase process: 1) Screening, and 2) Review.
+IRB applications undergo a two-phase process: 1) Screening, and 2) Review.

 Phase 1 - IRB Screening